Skip to content

 Insurance coverage considerations if your mortgage is paid off to keep your property protected.

+Paid off your mortgage?
 Congratulations!
-You’ve paid off your mortgage.
-Your mortgage payment probably included extra funds for property taxes and insurance.
+Your monthly mortgage payment probably included extra funds for property taxes and insurance.
 Of course, you’ll still have to pay taxes.
 But now that you don’t have a lender requiring insurance, can you drop your coverage and save some money?

 While you no longer have an obligation to purchase homeowners’ insurance, there are several good reasons to continue—or even potentially upgrade—your insurance coverage.

 Your lender insisted on an insurance policy to protect their financial interest in your property.
-If your home was severely damaged by fire or some other natural disaster, they required insurance so the loan balance would be paid.
+If your home was severely damaged by fire or some other natural disaster, they required insurance to ensure payment of the loan balance.

-The same would apply to you.
-If your home is damaged by fire, a natural disaster, or some other covered occurrence, insurance would pay for the repairs and, in most cases, for alternative living arrangements, if needed.
+Homeowners insurance also protects you.
+If your home is damaged by fire, a natural disaster, or some other covered event, insurance would pay for the repairs and, in most cases, for alternative living arrangements, if needed.
 If a tree falls on your house and puts a hole in your roof, no worries.

 Insurance also protects you against liability.
 If someone is injured in your home or on your property, or if your dog bites someone, insurance will protect you.
 If they sue you, your insurance policy has your back.